1st Summer Semester 2008 HISTORY 2311 DR. MARLETTE REBHORN

 For the grade of D:

-In addition to the two course contacts, the student must take all 5 tests and make an overall course average of 60% (18 correct out of 30 questions).
-Failure to meet these requirements will result in the grade of F
+In addition to the two course contacts, the student must take all five tests and make an overall course average of 60% (18 correct out of 30 questions).
+Failure to meet these requirements will result in the grade of F. There are no further requirements.

 For the grade of C:

-In addition to the two course contacts, the student must take all 5 tests and make an overall course average of 70% (21 correct out of 30 questions.
-There are no further requirements for the grade of "C."
+In addition to the two course contacts, the student must take all 5 tests and make an overall course average of 70% (21 correct out of 30 questions).
+There are no further requirements.

 For the grade of B:

 TEXTBOOK This is available on my Blackboard site.
 You will need to have an ACCeID and password to access it.
 There is no textbook in the traditional sense of a book for this course.
-All information to answer the learning objectives is on Blackboard.
+All information to answer the learning objectives is on Blackboardand it is free to the student.
 You will be responsible for information in both the textbook chapters in red and the sidebars in blue.
+To access the Blackboard material, log in to the Blackboard site with your ACCeID and password, click on the course, and go to the upper left blue field.
+Click there on Content.

 DEADLINES

-All tests must be taken in the ACC Testing Centers at the RGC, NRG, RVS, CYP, RRH, EVC, SMC, SAC, FBG, or PIN campuses.
+All tests must be taken in the ACC Testing Centers at the RGC, NRG, RVS, CYP, RRC, EVC, SMC, SAC, FBG, or PIN campuses.
+YOU WILL NEED YOUR ACC ID TO TEST.
 The student MAY take the tests as early as he/she is ready; however, the student MUST take the tests by the following deadlines:

 TESTING POLICY

-Each unit has a 30 question test that focuses on the learning objectives found in the History 2311 learning objectives.
+Each unit has a 30 question test that focuses on the learning objectives found in the History 2311 learning objectives at the beginning of each unit on Blackboard.
 You MUST score 21 correct answers out of 30 (70%) to pass the test.
 (Remember that it is your overall course average which determines your grade.
 In that sense, you may fail one of the tests and still pass the course if the average of your five grades is 21 or better.)

 The first test is the map test.
 The other four tests, over chapters in the textbook, are much more difficult.
 DO NOT JUDGE THE DIFFICULTY OF THE COURSE BY THE FIRST (MAP) TEST!!!

-If you do not pass the test the first time you take it, then you may retest once.
+If you do not pass a test the first time you take it, then you may retest once.
 There are three restrictions on the retest:

 1. You can only retest ONCE on each test.

-2.The highest grade possible on the retest is 70.
-Therefore, if you have passed the test the first time, there is no point in retaking it.
+2.The highest grade possible on the retest is 70 (21 out of 30 correct).
+Therefore, if you have passed the test with 21 or better the first time, there is no point in retaking it.
 YOU CANNOT make a score higher than 70 on the retest.

 3. You must retest BEFORE the deadline date for the test.
 You may NOT retest after the deadline date even if you took the test for the first time before the deadline date.
-Also keep in mind that ACC Testing Center policy prohibits anyone from retesting a test on the same day they took it for the first time.
-Therefore if you feel you may need to retest, you should take the test for the first time AT LEAST two days before the deadline date.
+If you feel you may need to retest, you should take the test for the first time AT LEAST two days before the deadline date.

 Remember: You cannot go "down" on a retest.
 If you score less than you did on the primary test, I will not count the lower score.
 It is in your best interests to attempt a retest, since there is no penalty for getting a lower score.